dearhive/MashShare/readme.txt

 == Changelog ==

+= 3.7.0 =
+* Fix: PHP Warning: Invalid argument supplied for foreach() in meta-box.php
+* Fix: Set the share count query rate limit to 1req/5min
+* New: Compatible up to WordPress 5.2.4

 = 3.6.8 =
 * New: Add new filter mashsb_allowed_post_types for allowing or disabling share counts on particular posts types to lower the api requests to sharedcount.com
 * Tweak: sharedcount.com lowered their free api limit to 500 daily requests.
 Change description in MashShare!